When he, who adores thee, has left but the name

 Is the pride of thus dying for thee.

-We are busy working to bring Thomas Moore's "When he, who adores thee" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Thomas Moore's "When he, who adores thee" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "When he, who adores thee" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.